Skip to main content

 Charges vary from one mediation service to another and often according to your gross annual income.
 When you phone a family mediator to arrange a Mediation Information and Assessment Meeting, ask about how much they charge.
 Some make no charge for the Mediation Information and Assessment Meeting itself but charge for completing the relevant section of the C100 form - if you end up needing this to apply to court.

 You must provide the mediator with documents proving what your income is and what savings you have.
-Take a look at the National Family Mediation website to see what evidence you need to take or ask the mediation service what evidence of your income they need to see in more detail.
+Ask the mediation service what evidence of your income they need to see in more detail.
 Without this evidence you risk getting charged because the service won’t be able to assess your eligibility for legal aid.

 Forms and rules

-You can find Form C100 here Application form for a child arrangements, prohibited steps or specific issue order (C100).
-There is a checklist and information notes at the back to help you complete the form.
+Form C100 - there is a checklist and information notes at the back to help you complete the form.
 You can now complete this online which can save time.
 If you prefer to do a paper version and post it, you can.
 Details about both how to do both are in the link above.

 You might find the Child arrangements programme useful.
 These are the rules and practice directions about the law on child arrangements.

-You can look at the court guidance about Mediation Information and Assessment Meetings (MIAMs) here Practice direction 3A - Mediation Information and Assessment Meetings.
+You can look at the court guidance about MIAMs by going to Practice direction 3A - Mediation Information and Assessment Meetings.

-For more information about making an application, see court leaflet CB1 Making an application - children and the family courts.
+For more information about making an application, see court leaflet CB1 Making an application - children and the family court.

 Whether you are using a solicitor or doing it yourself, it’s useful to have an understanding of what is involved in a typical application for a child arrangements order.
 Even though your case may be different, we hope this example makes the process seem a bit less daunting.

 You will probably come across lots of new technical words.
 This is the jargon that lawyers and court staff use.
 We think there's no getting around it - you have to understand what it means too.
-We explain these words here: What does it mean?
+We explain these words in the section called What does it mean?

 This is a step by step description of how Pat applies for a child arrangements order.